droserasprout/lenovo-yoga-c930-linux/README.md

 ```
 So seems like S0ix is broken for now.

+Fixed in kernels 5.3 and newer (not tested)

 [Bug 203383 - Lenovo YOGA C930-13IKB unable to enter S0ix](https://bugzilla.kernel.org/show_bug.cgi?id=203383)

 #### S3 (deep) power state not working